lweasel/piquant/docs/extending.rst

 A quantifier class has three main responsibilities:

-* It must supply commands to be written to ``run_quantification.sh`` scripts that will be executed when the scripts are run with the command line flag ``-p``; that is, preparatory actions that must be taken prior to quantifying transcripts with this quantificaton tool, but that only need to be executed once for a particular set of input transcripts and genome sequences.
+* It must supply commands to be written to ``run_quantification.sh`` scripts that will be executed when the scripts are run with the command line flag ``-p``; that is, preparatory actions that must be taken prior to quantifying transcripts with this quantification tool, but that only need to be executed once for a particular set of input transcripts and genome sequences.
 * It must supply commands to be written to ``run_quantification.sh`` scripts that will be executed when the scripts are run with the command line flag ``-q``; that is, actions that must be taken to calculate transcript abundances with this quantification tool for a particular set of simulated reads.
 * It must specify a file that contains the transcript abundance estimates calculated by the quantification tool, and know how to extract the calculated abundance for a particular transcript from this file.